2008-2013 Nissan Altima coupe

 2008 • 2009 • 2010 • 2011 • 2012 • 2013

-In a nutshell: This article is an overview of your Altima coupe's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Altima's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your Nissan.

 Overview of the Nissan Altima coupe